 Combining open spaces, eight staircases and curving alleyways or corridors, the structure is a synthesis of pine form work with exposed concrete, wood bricks, basalt (volcanic rock) bricks, bamboo and metal panels.

 Busan City had suddenly become swollen by the influx of refugees during Korea War.
 The refugees built many irregular shaped homes according to the mountainous topography in Busan City in a short time.
 Now, 65 years after the Korean War, the irregular houses’ urban fabric has become a unique feature of Busan City.
 The view of multiple alleys and houses distinguishes the urban landscape from other cities.
+See other examples of Korean Architecture we’ve featured here

 A curvy mass naturally extending from the east hill of the site to sea, AAWH meshes the city alleys with a residential space.